Baltimore Harbor Tunnel: History

-The tunnel opened on November 29, 1957 with a dedication by Maryland Governor Theodore McKeldin and a crowd of 4,000 spectators.
-The initial toll for standard cars was forty cents.
+The tunnel opened on November 29, 1957, with a dedication by Maryland Governor Theodore McKeldin and a crowd of 4,000 spectators.
+The initial toll for standard cars was 40¢.
 In the first 12 hours of operation, the tunnel handled an estimated 10,000 vehicles, mostly drivers from Maryland.
 In the same period, the tunnel also experienced its first collision (15 minutes after opening), first flat tire and first stalled vehicle.

 The tunnel was considered a success by the Maryland Transportation Authority (MDTA), as it eliminated 51 traffic signals for through-traffic in Baltimore, and reduced neighborhood street commercial traffic by up to 40%.
 However, increased tunnel usage and high traffic volume led to the planning, construction, and opening of the nearby Fort McHenry Tunnel in 1985, creating the final link of Interstate 95 in Maryland.
 The Harbor Tunnel was then closed in phases for extensive rehabilitation, beginning in March 1987.
 It was fully reopened by 1990.

 In November 2007, the 50th anniversary of the tunnel serving travelers was observed.

 In November 2018, the MDTA started a multi-year project to replace the I-895 bridge spans north of the tunnel.
-The $189 million project also includes $28 million to repair and upgrade the tunnel itself; the entire project is scheduled to be completed by summer 2021.
+The $189 million project also includes $28 million to repair and upgrade the tunnel itself.
+Originally planned to be complete by summer 2021, work was largely finished ahead of schedule in December 2020.

+After the Francis Scott Key Bridge collapse on March 26, 2024, the Harbor Tunnel became one of the primary alternate routes for drivers and trucks containing non-hazardous loads.